Robust Market Interventions: Framework

+The foundation of our framework is a differentiated oligopoly game.
+Within this game, we introduce a statistical framework describing the signals available to the authority about the oligopoly, a class of interventions available to the authority, and a notion of rules that use these signals to achieve good outcomes robustly.

-\subsubsection{Demand side}
+\subsection{Demand side}

-There is a set $\{1,...,n\}$ of distinct products.
-The demand for these products arises from the consumption choices of many optimizing households.
+There is a set $N=\{1,\ldots,n\}$ of distinct products, with the number of products $n\geq1$; a typical product is denoted by $i$.
+The demand for these products arises from the consumption choices of a finite number of optimizing households.
 Each household $h\in \{1, \dots, H\}$ takes prices as given and has a \emph{choice utility} that is quasilinear in a numeraire $m$,

 where $V^h$ is a twice-differentiable and strictly concave function of the consumption profile $\tilde{\bm{q}}^h \in \mathbb{R}^n$ and $m$ is a numeraire (``money''), in which all prices are denominated.
-Given a price profile $\tilde{\bm{p}}$, the household's problem is to choose a bundle $\tilde{\bm{q}}^h$ to maximize ${U}^h(\tilde{\bm{q}}^h,m)-\tilde{\bm{p}}\cdot \tilde{\bm{q}}^h$.
-Letting $\bm{q}^h(\tilde{\bm{p}})$ be the (unique, by concavity of $V^h$) solution to household $h$'s problem, total market demand is\footnote{ Because the households' utilities are quasilinear in money, one can derive the same aggregate demand from a representative consumer, and this description is sufficient for studying producer and aggregate consumer surplus.
-However, some of our results will provide more refined results about the effects of consumers, showing that no household is significantly hurt.} Note that we use tilde notation for an arbitrary price or quantity, and then drop the tilde for these variables to indicate some optimal or equilibrium solution.
+Given a price profile $\tilde{\bm{p}}$, the household's problem is to choose a bundle $\tilde{\bm{q}}^h$ to maximize $V^h(\tilde{\bm{q}}^h)-\tilde{\bm{p}}\cdot \tilde{\bm{q}}^h$.
+Letting $\bm{q}^h(\tilde{\bm{p}})$ be the solution to household $h$'s problem (unique by strict concavity of $V^h$), total market demand is\footnote{Because the households' utilities are quasilinear in money, one can derive the same aggregate demand from a single representative consumer.} We use tilde notation for an arbitrary price or quantity, and then drop the tilde for these variables to indicate optimal or equilibrium solutions to be introduced later.

-\subsubsection{Supply side}
+\subsection{Supply side}

-There is a firm associated with each product: Firm $i$ produces good $i$.
+There is a firm associated with each product: Firm $i$ produces product $i$.
 Firms play a simultaneous pricing game; each firm chooses $\tilde{p}_i \geq 0$.
-For any realized profile of prices $\tilde{\bm{p}}$, firm $i$'s profit is
+For any profile of prices $\tilde{\bm{p}}$, firm $i$'s profit is